Last Updated on

 Origins of the Tres Leches Cake

 Well, I am saying Mexican dessert or cake recipe, but according to many sources, including Wikipedia, although soaked-cake desserts were known in Mexico in the 19th century already, this particular Tres Leches Cake became famous all through Latin America sometimes during the 20th century, mostly due to the fact that a recipe for Tres Leches Cake was printed on the Nestle sweetened condensed milk can labels.

-So, this three milk cake became popular not only in Mexico, but most everywhere in Central and South America, North America, Caribbean and Canary Islands.
+So, this three milk cake became popular not only in Mexico, but almost everywhere in Central and South America, North America, the Caribbean, and the Canary Islands.

 During the past years, the Tres Leches Cake also became famous in several European countries, such as Albania, Macedonia or Turkey and this is believed to be the result of the popularity of South American telenovelas in these countries.